emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 ## Analysis Steps

 The following are the steps in the analysis.
+Figure 2 summarizes the analysis steps.

 1. Data set cleanup (remove outliers)
 2. Feature engineering